TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/main/java/com/codurance/ocpstudyguide/Chapter10.md

 A. On line 6, fill in throw
 B. On line 6, fill in throws
 C. On line 7, fill in throw
+D. On line 7, fill in throw new
+E. On line 8, fill in throw
+F. On line 8, fill in throw new
+G. None of the above.

+Answer: